deephacks/confit/readme.md

 in different locations, jars, deployment descriptors, maybe a little is stored in the database, the server runtime is configured using other tools.
 No documentation.
 Duplication.

-And usually there is also no mechanism that protect the system from faulty modification or mistakes.
+Usually there is no mechanism to protect the system from faulty modifications and mistakes.
 Even making changes in the first place is risky, timeconsuming and error-prone.
-Tracking changes is essential to make sure the system is kept in a consistent state as applications are upgraded.
+Tracking changes to running applications become difficult as they are upgraded.

 This makes it very hard to get a clear overview and manage the system as a whole.
 And the problem grows along with size.